firebase/codelab-friendlychat-android/steps/index.lab.md

 * Firebase Realtime Database
 * Cloud Storage for Firebase

 Next try using what you learned to add Firebase to your own Android app!
-To learn more about Firebae visit [firebase.google.com](https://firebase.google.com)
+To learn more about Firebase visit [firebase.google.com](https://firebase.google.com)